cjstoddard/Pipboy/README.md

 INV Screen:

 This is a very basic text editor with just open and save buttons.
+On start up the program loads inventory.txt, you can edit this file either with Pipboy or another text editor, just don't forget to save the file.

 DATA Screen:

 This is a web browser control, it loads Google Maps and requires the device to have an internet connection.
+If Pipboy does not detect an internet connection, it will display a Fallout style map instead

 RADIO screen: